JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 ## Unit Test - Function 2

-We created three tests: one for valid inputs and another one for invalid inputs.
+We created two tests: one for valid inputs and another one for invalid inputs.
 Each test receives the inputs from a stream of arguments from an auxiliar method.
 The inputs tested are the same as the ones present on the previous table.